Peter the Great: Reign

-Peter implemented sweeping reforms aimed at modernizing Russia.
-Heavily influenced by his advisors from Western Europe, Peter reorganized the Russian army along modern lines and dreamed of making Russia a maritime power.
+Peter reigned for around 43 years.
+He implemented sweeping reforms aimed at modernizing Russia.
+Heavily influenced by his advisors, like Jacob Bruce, Peter reorganized the Russian army along modern lines and dreamed of making Russia a maritime power.
 He faced much opposition to these policies at home but brutally suppressed rebellions against his authority, including by the Streltsy, Bashkirs, Astrakhan, and the greatest civil uprising of his reign, the Bulavin Rebellion.

-Peter implemented social modernization in an absolute manner by introducing French and western dress to his court and requiring courtiers, state officials, and the military to shave their beards and adopt modern clothing styles.
-One means of achieving this end was the introduction of taxes for long beards and robes in September 1698.

 In his process to westernize Russia, he wanted members of his family to marry other European royalty.
-In the past, his ancestors had been snubbed at the idea, but now, it was proving fruitful.
+In the past, his ancestors had been snubbed at the idea; however, it was proving fruitful.
 He negotiated with Frederick William, Duke of Courland to marry his niece, Anna Ivanovna.
 He used the wedding in order to launch his new capital, St Petersburg, where he had already ordered building projects of westernized palaces and buildings.
 Peter hired Italian and German architects to design it.

-As part of his reforms, Peter started an industrialization effort that was slow but eventually successful.
-Russian manufacturing and main exports were based on the mining and lumber industries.
-For example, by the end of the century Russia came to export more iron than any other country in the world.
+He attracted Domenico Trezzini, Carlo Bartolomeo Rastrelli, Jean-Baptiste Alexandre Le Blond and Andreas Schlüter.

 To improve his nation's position on the seas, Peter sought more maritime outlets.
 His only outlet at the time was the White Sea at Arkhangelsk.
 The Baltic Sea was at the time controlled by Sweden in the north, while the Black Sea and the Caspian Sea were controlled by the Ottoman Empire and Safavid Empire respectively in the south.
+The country's need for metal was exacerbated by the outbreak of wars for access to the Black and Baltic Seas.

 Peter attempted to acquire control of the Black Sea, which would require expelling the Tatars from the surrounding areas.
 As part of an agreement with Poland that ceded Kiev to Russia, Peter was forced to wage war against the Crimean Khan and against the Khan's overlord, the Ottoman Sultan.
 Peter's primary objective became the capture of the Ottoman fortress of Azov, near the Don River.
 In the summer of 1695 Peter organized the Azov campaigns to take the fortress, but his attempts ended in failure.

-Peter returned to Moscow in November 1695 and began building a large navy.
+Peter returned to Moscow in November 1695 and began building a large navy in Voronezh.
 He launched about thirty ships against the Ottomans in 1696, capturing Azov in July of that year.
-On 12 September 1698, Peter officially founded the first Russian Navy base, Taganrog on the Sea of Azov.
+He appointed Alexander Gordon, who later would publish a biography on Peter.
+Peter used to hold all his important meetings and numerous celebrations in Le Fort's palace.